utkarsh1480/Backend-01-Basics/Nodejs.md

 --Req.query--
 req.query is an object, but all query parameter values are strings because URLs transmit text only.
 Important Interview Trap 🚨

+an req.query contain arrays?
+✅ YES — but as values, not itself

+URL:

+/search?tags=js&tags=node&tags=express

+req.query

+Output:

+{
+  tags: ['js', 'node', 'express']
+}

+✔ tags is an array
+❌ req.query is still an object

 [Object: null prototype] once you studied about prototype the investigate this topic here hacker exploitation is hidden
 ```js
 ❓ Is req.query.id === 1 true?